Dasharo/dasharo-pq/README.md

 ### Why Track Patches in Git Instead of Just Using Branches?

-> Follwing list of arguments was heavily influenced by discussion in
+> Following list of arguments was heavily influenced by discussion in
 > [#5](https://github.com/Dasharo/dasharo-pq/pull/5).
 Kudos to:
 > [@krystian-hebel](https://github.com/krystian-hebel),
 > [@andyhhp](https://github.com/andyhhp),